-4Based on data reported in Section 3 of this paper, between 1776 and 2000 the average state changed its method for the retention of state supreme court justices or the terms of office (i.e., the length of time a justice holds his or her
+4Based on data reported in Section 3 of this paper, between 1776 and 2000 on average states changed their method for the retention of state supreme court justices or the terms of office (i.e., the length of time a justice holds his or her position before she or he must stand for reappointment) 4.8 times.
+Only 6 states have made no changes either in retention or terms.